Environment and registry variables

 p4 configure set P4LOG=c:\perforce\servers\server-name\logs\log

-Setting variables on the client
+Set variables on the client

 Some environment variables that affect only the client, such as P4EDITOR, can also be set by the end user.
-For example, on Windows:

 p4 set P4EDITOR="C:\Program Files\Notepad++\notepad++.exe"

-Use of P4CONFIG and/or P4ENVIRO can simplify the configuration of environment variables for clients.
+Using P4CONFIG and/or P4ENVIRO can simplify the configuration of environment variables for clients.

 Commonly used variables

-P4ENVIRO stores environment variables (and Configurables) that are used across projects.
-For example, P4_port_CHARSET.
+P4ENVIRO stores environment variables (and Configurables) that are used across projects, for example, P4_port_CHARSET.

 Do not put P4 Server environment variables in the files named by P4CONFIG and P4ENVIRO because any server environment variables in those files are ignored.